 The equality of men and women was enshrined in China’s Constitution in 1954, and since then women in China have seen notable gains in life expectancy and literacy.
 This is mainly due to China’s rapid economic development.
 China’s modernisation has, however, seen a drop in the female workforce participation rate.
 Women are usually solely responsible for child and elder care in China, which principally explains their lower representation in the workforce.

 Gender-biased sex selection continues to be a problem in China, particularly in poorer rural areas, due to a 'son preference'.
-Incidents of sex-selective abortions and female infanticide have resulted in male overpopulation; in 2005, men under age 20 outnumbered women by more than 32 million.
-It is now illegal to identify the gender of a baby before birth for nonmedical purposes, or to terminate pregnancy for gender preference.
+Incidents of sex-selective abortions and female infanticide have resulted in male overpopulation.
+This is changing, though, as women now account for 49 percent of China's population.
+This is largely due to the fact that it is now illegal to identify the gender of a baby before birth for nonmedical purposes or to terminate pregnancy for gender preference.

 Women in leadership in China

 Although women represent almost half of the population, they occupy less than 8 percent of senior leadership positions in China.
-The level of female representation in key government roles is extremely low, and there is just one woman within the Chinese Communist Party Politburo.
+The level of female representation in key government roles is currently non-existent as of 2024, the only woman who was part of the Chinese Communist Party Politburo resigned in 2023, leaving the party with no female leaders.

-Only 10 percent of board directors in listed companies in China are women (World Economic Forum Global Gender Gap Report, 2020).
-Entrepreneurship is, however, one area where Chinese women take a leading role.
-More than half of technology and healthcare start-ups in China had at least one woman on their boards, and 70 percent had at least one female executive.
-The Global Gender Gap Report puts China towards the bottom of its list – in 2020, it was rated 106th among 153 countries included in the study.
+Only 14 percent of board directors in listed companies in China are women (World Economic Forum Global Gender Gap Report, 2024).
+That said, entrepreneurship is one area where Chinese women take a leading role.
+More than 20 percent of technology and healthcare start-ups in China had at least one woman on their boards, and 70 percent had at least one female executive.
+The Global Gender Gap Report puts China towards the bottom of its list—in 2024, it was rated 111th among 146 countries included in the study.

 Mental health awareness in China

-Mental health is a growing issue in China, and this has been exacerbated due to the country’s extended and strict COVID lockdowns.
+Mental health is a growing issue in China.
 It is also an issue among the elderly, with many senior citizens facing loneliness as their children move away to build new lives in big cities.

 Mental health is a taboo subject among many in China, and the fear of being stigmatised and socially isolated discourages people from seeking help.
 To address this, the Chinese government has introduced laws aimed at raising awareness, training health workers, and integrating mental healthcare within the health service.